How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Talk to 10–15 people in your target user group before writing a line of code.
 Not to pitch them.
 To understand how they currently solve the problem and what it costs them in time, money, or frustration.

-The question you're trying to answer: is this problem real, frequent, and worth paying to solve?
+The question you are trying to answer: is this problem real, frequent, and worth paying to solve?
 If the answer to any of those is "maybe," build the prototype first.

 Step 3: Define Core User Stories and Prioritize Features

-A user story maps what a user needs to do to get value from your product: "As a [user], I want to [action] so that [outcome]."
+A user story maps what a user needs to do to get value from your product: "As a [user type], I want to [task] so that [outcome]."

 Once you have 10–20 user stories, run them through the MoSCoW method: Must have, Should have, Could have, Won't have.
 Your first MVP sprint contains only the Must-haves.
 Everything else is version two.